jpreecedev/developerhandbook/src/pages/typescript-beginners-guide/index.md

 group: 'Software Development'
 ---

 TypeScript is a tool that enables you to write better JavaScript.
 You may have heard that TypeScript is a superset of JavaScript, but what does that mean?
 TypeScript is JavaScript.
-If you know JavaScript already, then you already know JavaScript.
+If you know JavaScript already, then you already know TypeScript.
 You can convert an existing JavaScript file to TypeScript simply by changing the file extension.
 TypeScript has a very low barrier to entry (you can easily write it using Notepad) and has a small learning curve.

 TypeScript has a transpiler, called **tsc** which transforms (compiles, if you like) your code from TypeScript to JavaScript.
 If you use any TypeScript paradigms, then your code cannot be understood directly by a JavaScript execution engine ([V8](https://code.google.com/p/v8/) for example).
 You can, however, enable source maps and debug your TypeScript code directly.